| Read Time: 8 minutes | Personal Injury

 Many attorneys deduct the additional costs before the contingency fee, but a few do so afterward.
 During a consultation, your lawyer lets you know what calculation method they use.

-Do You Have to Pay to Change Lawyers?
+Do You Have to Pay to Change Lawyers in Arizona?

 People have multiple reasons why they choose to change lawyers.
 They can do so in the middle of the case, but they must follow a process if they have filed the lawsuit.
 Some people do not make the switch because they do not know they can or worry about a fee.